-The Organization's staff other than management are members of the United Automobile Aerospace and Agricultural Implement Workers of America (UAW), Local #1596.
+The Organization's staff other than management (representing approximately 86% of the Organization's employees) are members of the United Automobile Aerospace and Agricultural Implement Workers of America (UAW), Local #1596.
 The Organization's contract with the union is subject to renegotiation annually.
-Management of the Organization is not represented by a union.